harithacode/FaceRec/README.md

 It takes a single type of request which is an image url and sends the url to faceplusplus server for recognition.
 Then it receives the results from faceplusplus server and constructs a toned down version of those results in json.
 This was for a class project and the toned down version of json was more convenient for the collaborating teams than the original json response of the faceplusplus server.

+Note: The faceplusplus API key and key secret are hardcoded in Line 38 of FaceRecognition.java in onsap package.
+The group name to compare the picture against is hardcoded in line 41 of the same file. (like: serverParams.setGroupName("cricketers");)